naofumi/react_router_rails_spa/documents/introduction.md

 that we should not simply replace the deprecated Create React App with a newer but nonetheless still architecturally Legacy SPA.
 Instead, they strongly urge us to embrace Modern React SPAs and avoid these issues.

-I should note that Vite is essentially a bundler and a development server, with a plugin system that allows us to easily install various packages.
+We should note that Vite is essentially a bundler and a development server, with a plugin system that allows us to easily install various packages.
 It is agnostic to the Legacy vs. Modern SPA debate.
 You can build a Legacy SPA using Vite, and you can also create a Modern SPA.
 Vite does not care either way, and the installer command `npm create vite@latest` gives you both templates.